 “I AM NOT OUT OF MY MIND, THANK YOU VERY MUCH.
 AND STICKY ISN’T A STICK – HE’S MY FRIEND.”

-For the past eleven years, my husband and I have been raising gifted and Twice-Exceptional children.
+For the past seventeen years, my husband and I have been raising Twice-Exceptional children.

 It is not a vocation for the faint of heart.
 Everything we experience is on overdrive, from emotions to interests to daily life.